This chat on maintaining the Minute Book will be a review of a free IPBC webinar I attended in May 2011.

 The Annual Report referred to here is a report that you are required to file with your provincial and/or federal government.

 In B.C., if you fail to file your Annual Report for two consecutive years, your corporation is struck from the registry.
+BC makes it very easy and affordable to file your annual report online.

 One of the benefits of having an up-to-date Minute Book comes when a business owner decides to sell the business.